heutelbeck/sapl-policy-engine/sapl-documentation/6_5_CombiningAlgorithm.md

 ### `first-applicable`

 This algorithm is used if the policy administrator manages the policy’s priority by their order in a policy set.
 As soon as the first policy returns `PERMIT`, `DENY`, or `INDETERMINATE`, its result is the final decision.
-Thus a "default" can be specified by creating a last policy without any conditions.
+Thus, a "default" can be specified by creating a last policy without any conditions.
 If a decision is found, errors that might occur in later policies are ignored.

 Since there is no order in the policy documents known to the PDP, the PDP cannot be configured with this algorithm. `first-applicable` might only be used for policy combination inside a policy set.